 - Impact-resistant and can withstand increased wear and tear associated with high traffic zones and parking lots.

 - Quick and easy installation with anchors and adhesives

 - This ADA safety equipment is 100% unbreakable.

 - To ensure a perfect fit, the Ultra-ADA Pads can be cut using a power saw.

 Areas of Application

-In accordance with the American with Disabilities Act (ADA), our Ultra-ADA Pads are essential safety equipment which can provide detectable warnings on different walking surfaces.
+In accordance with the American with Disabilities Act (ADA), our Ultra-ADA Pads are essential safety equipment that can provide detectable warnings on different walking surfaces.
 These include:

 - Boarding platforms in transit facilities